 Panasonic LX10 versus Leica Digilux 3

 The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Leica Digilux 3 are two digital cameras that were announced, respectively, in September 2016 and September 2006.
 The LX10 is a fixed lens compact, while the Digilux 3 is a DSLR.
-The cameras are based on an one-inch (LX10) and a Four Thirds sensor.
+The cameras are based on an one-inch (LX10) and a Four Thirds (Digilux 3) sensor.
 The Panasonic has a resolution of 20 megapixel, whereas the Leica provides 7.4 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic LX10 and the Leica Digilux 3 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX10 – represents 100 percent across all the size and weight measures).